markmehere/Aerofoil/README.md

 Windows, macOS:
 Download from the Releases page, or from https://galeforcegames.itch.io/aerofoil

-Android: Download from Google Play Store: https://play.google.com/store/apps/details?id=org.thecodedeposit.aerofoil from itch.io: https://galeforcegames.itch.io/aerofoil, or from the Releases page

 Browser (HTML5): Visit https://galeforcegames.itch.io/aerofoil

+Android: Unfortunately, the Android version has been discontinued due to high maintenance requirements.
+The Google Play Store listing will be retired in August, 2025.
+You can try downloading an APK from the Releases page, but it may not work on newer devices.